-Following Jack Nicholson’s breakout supporting turn in Easy Rider, director Bob Rafelson devised a powerful leading role for the new star in the searing character study Five Easy Pieces.
-Nicholson plays the now iconic cad Bobby Dupea, a shiftless thirtysomething oil rigger and former piano prodigy immune to any sense of romantic or familial responsibility, who returns to his childhood home to see his ailing, estranged father, blue-collar girlfriend (Karen Black) in tow.
-Moving in its simplicity and gritty in its textures, Five Easy Pieces is a lasting example of early 1970s American alienation. –The Criterion Collection
+Nicholson plays the now iconic cad Bobby Dupea, a shiftless thirtysomething oil rigger and former piano prodigy immune to any sense of romantic or familial responsibility, who returns to his childhood home to see his ailing estranged father, with his blue-collar girlfriend (Karen Black) in tow.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing